 Of my Great Uncle Bob, my grandfather recorded in his journal, transcribed by Darcy Rollingson…

 Of the twins, Grampa said…

 “The twins were the most striking pair you ever did see!
 George was just the image of my mother; black hair, black eyes and all.
 The other boy, Robert, was exactly like Father, blue eyes and red hair.
 The boys had to be bottle-fed and to this day, I truly believe that it was through the neglect of our doctor, that George passed away, because of wrong-feeding.
 Mother was so angry at the whole thing that, with Dad’s say-so, she packed up and took Robert to Hamilton.
 She went straight to a specialist.
 Bob was so sickly that you would have to bend right down in order to hear him cry.
 Dr. Lafferty advised Mother that he was doing nothing else but starving to death.
 He was getting the wrong food.
 So, they put Bob on a special food and Mom had to travel back and forth between Hamilton and Nipissing.
 This was a journey of over 300 miles and they could ill afford it, but they were only too willing to do it.
 Finally, Bob gained strength and he’s a big strapping man today.
-He is the father of two sons, both ministers.”
-My Auntie Ruth said that one son died quite young because he suffered his whole life with hemophilia.
+He is the father of two sons, both ministers.” (only Robert John was a pastor) My Auntie Ruth said that one son died quite young because he suffered his whole life with hemophilia.
+(Ehlers Danlos)

 A later occasion…